-As the third quarter of 2021 winds down, a new quarterly set of Chase Freedom Flex and Chase Freedom bonus categories are on the way.
+As 2021 winds down, a new quarterly set of Chase Freedom Flex and Chase Freedom bonus categories are on the way for early 2022.
 That’s where you can earn a 5% cashback (or 5x Chase Ultimate Rewards Points) on up to $1,500 of spending in select merchant categories.

-Chase recently announced the new 5% bonus categories for the fourth quarter of 2021 (October through December): Walmart and PayPal purchases These categories should be fairly easy to maximize, helping you earn a maximum of $75 cash back – or 7,500 Chase Ultimate Rewards points throughout the fall.
+Chase recently announced the new 5% bonus categories for the first quarter of 2022 (January through March): Grocery Stores (excluding Walmart & Target) and eBay purchases.
+These categories should be fairly easy to maximize, helping you earn up to $75 cashback – or 7,500 Chase Ultimate Rewards points throughout the first three months of the new year.
+Plus, it gets even better if you’re a relatively new Chase Freedom Flex cardholder already earning big bonuses on your grocery shopping.

 Keep reading for more information on these categories, how to put them to use, and why it might be worth sticking the Chase Freedom Flex card in your wallet.

-Chase Freedom & Freedom Flex Q4 Bonus Categories
+Chase Freedom & Freedom Flex Q1 2022 Bonus Categories

-The start of the new quarter in October will bring brand new categories for your Chase Freedom Flex and Freedom card.
+The start of the new year in January will bring brand new categories for your Chase Freedom Flex and Freedom card.

-For the fourth quarter of 2021, those bonus categories are Walmart and PayPal purchases.
+For the first quarter of 2022, those bonus categories are Grocery stores (excluding Walmart & Target) and eBay purchases.

 To take advantage of the latest Freedom bonus categories, you’ll actually need to activate these latest additions if you haven’t already.
-Just head to the Chase bonus activation page – and egistration for the new categories is now open.
-Just be sure to register before Dec.
-14, 2021.
+Just head to the Chase bonus activation page – and registration for the new categories is now open.
+Just be sure to register before March 14, 2022.

 The Basics of the Chase Freedom Flex Card